gohugoio/hugo/content/en/news/0.39-relnotes/index.md

 ---
 date: 2018-04-16
-title: "The Nat King Cole Stabilizer Edition"
+title: "Hugo 0.39: The Nat King Cole Stabilizer Edition"
 description: "Hugo 0.39: Rewrite of the /commands package, `Resource.Content`, several new template funcs, and more …"
 categories: ["Releases"]
 ---